-I am happy to announce that A Gift of Wonder, my book about my six year journey as a new teacher with my first class at The Waldorf School of Cape Cod, will be published in the spring of 2017 by SteinerBooks.
+I am happy to announce that A Gift of Wonder, my book about my six year journey as a new teacher with my first class at The Waldorf School of Cape Cod, will be published in the summer of 2017 by SteinerBooks.

 The book is centered in classroom experience in a school where teachers stay with the same group of children for up to eight years.
 A Gift of Wonder reveals a secret of schools that inspire children to learn through wonder and curiosity rather than anxiety about achievement.
 This secret cannot be found in novel reading programs, the latest math text or a new teaching methodology.
 Rather, the key to nurturing highly motivated students is simple — trust the professional judgement of teachers.
 As the video accessed by the link below shows, teachers need the freedom to customize their plans to the needs of their students rather than tailor their lessons to a test.